vzantedeschi/DAGuerreotype/README.md

 - `--nogpu` to force training on cpu;
 - `--standardize` to standardize the data before learning (otherwise it is only 0-centered).

+To replicate the results on Sachs and Syntren reported in the paper, run `real.sh`.

 ### Hyper-parameter Tuning
-To carry out a Bayesian Optimization of the hyper-parameters using [optuna]{https://optuna.org/} as described in Appendix D of the paper, run e.g.,
+To carry out a Bayesian Optimization of the hyper-parameters using [optuna](https://optuna.org/) as described in Appendix D of the paper, run e.g.,

 ```bash
 e="linear"